MickeyKay/simple-course-creator-updates/README.md

 You can override the default styles the SCC Updates plugin outputs by following these simple steps:

+NOTE: It is highly encouraged you only make these changes using a child theme.
+If you use a parent theme, and then update it, you will lose all customizations you made with this plugin.
+Read more about child themes: http://codex.wordpress.org/Child_Themes

 1. Via FTP, open the `simple-course-creator-updates` plugin file and browse to `includes/scc_templates` and open the `sccu.css` file
-2. Now, copy the entire file and go to your parent/child theme root folder (the same folder `style.css` is in)
+2. Now, copy the entire file and go to your CHILD THEME root folder (the same folder `style.css` is in)
 3. Unless you've already created it, create a new folder called `scc_templates`
 4. Inside the `scc_templates` folder, create a `sccu.css` file.
 5. Paste in the CSS, and you can now freely make changes to the appearance of SCC Updates!